Golden Hour Edit

 2. I turn down the exposure to help minimize the haze in the photo.

 3. You will always have to battle colors in outdoor sessions when someone wears white.
 White clothing gives off color casts of purple, green or blue caused by the sky.
 You can adjust the specific color by playing with the saturation and the illuminating slider.
 Instead of fussing with all those sliders I use a magic tool, white balance preset.
 White Balance presets are so amazing! it adjusts the skin tone so effortlessly.
 No more fussing with all those color sliders is a win in my books!
-Embrace Volume II is the only preset that has this magical tool!!

 4. Then use the dehazer slider.
 Dehazer is very powerful, use it wisely just move it ever so slightly.